 A long shot is when you record a full shot, but show the person at a greater distance.
 You can use it when you want to show an object, but be personal when displaying it.

 A real estate agent can record long shot videos when they’re recording property walkaround or a salesperson in a dealership when he or she is recording a vehicle walkaround.
 By recording such videos, the recipients of your video message can feel more connected to you and what you’re presenting.

 Recording in the future

-In 2018, we can definitely say that we watch more video on our mobile gadgets than we do on TVs and computers.
-If we add that the usage of mobile phones is constantly increasing, then we can predict that mobile devices will determine how users prefer their video content – horizontally or vertically.
+In 2019, we can declare that we watch more video on our mobile gadgets than we do on TVs and computers.
+If we add that the usage of mobile phones is continuously increasing, then we can predict that mobile devices determine how users prefer their video content – horizontally or vertically.

-This debate fails to find its winner which is a good thing.
+The horizontal vs vertical video debate fails to find its winner, which is a good thing.
 Having two options is always better than having just one.
 Horizontal videos don’t have to exclude vertical videos and vice versa.
 Businesses and individuals can decide, depending on the situation and their goals, whether they should record horizontal or vertical videos.
 There are no negative consequences if we accept both formats.
 There are only negative consequences if we create low-quality videos without thinking about what our target audience wants to see.
-Be sure to think about them from the first phase of planning your video!